Letter From The CEO

 Global Reach and Influence

-CGAP is a trust-funded consortium of 32 members with a mandate of advancing access to financial services to the world’s poor.
-It is housed in the World Bank’s Equitable Growth, Finance and Institutions Global Practice.
-The World Bank, on behalf of other member donors, has legal, financial, and administrative oversight of CGAP.
-CGAP’s initiatives span more than one fiscal year.
+CGAP is a trust-funded consortium of more than 30 members with a mandate of advancing access to financial services for the world’s poor.
+It is housed in the World Bank’s Equitable Growth, Finance, and Institutions Global Practice.
+The Equitable Growth, Finance, and Institutions Global Practice (EFI), on behalf of other member donors, has legal, financial, and administrative oversight of CGAP.
 CGAP follows the World Bank’s fiscal year, which ends on June 30.

-These financial statements include a FY22 Financial Update, FY22 Member Contribution Update and accompanying notes.
+These financial statements include a FY23 Financial Update, FY23 Member Contribution Update and accompanying notes.
 They are unaudited.
-Internal audits are performed by World Bank Group Quality Assurance.
+Internal audits are performed by the World Bank Group Quality Assurance.
 CGAP also participates in the World Bank Group’s single audit exercise annually.

 1. Basis of Accounting

-CGAP financial update is prepared on a cash accounting basis.
+CGAP financial reports are prepared on cash accounting basis.

 These (unaudited) financial statements are prepared on a historical cost convention and are denominated in United States dollars.